HydrolienF/WorldSelectorH/README.md

 }
 ```

-Replace `1.0.1` buy the lastest version.
+Replace `1.0.1` by the lastest version.